sandipjoshi/openfast/docs/source/user/openfast/input_files.rst

 ------------------------------------
 When FAST generates visualization files, it generates many .vtp files.
 There is one file per mesh per output time step (as specified by input parameter VTK_fps).
-Each mesh output will also write an additional mesh showing the reference configuration at initialization (this mesh name will have the string “_Reference” appended to it).
+Each mesh output will also write an additional mesh showing the reference configuration at initialization (this mesh name will have the string "_Reference" appended to it).
 The naming convention is ``<RootName>.<MeshName>.t<step#>.vtp``.

 If an OpenFAST simulation encounters an error when WrVTK > 0, additional files are output when the